-Quadrupling the reach in 2022!

-Catering for an estimated 1,200 Marlborough

-Year 7 - 13 students and whānau!
+Catering for an estimated 1,200 Marlborough Year 7 - 13 students and whānau!
 Helping local young people to understand:

 - ✓ the opportunities and challenges to expect in the workforce of tomorrow; and - ✓ the career prospects and opportunities that are right here in Marlborough.
 An estimated 80 businesses will be involved in supporting, speaking and/or presenting at the conference.
-All Marlborough colleges are promoting involvement with their students.
+All Marlborough colleges are collaborating in the event and bringing their students along.